Service · M365 InstantOn

 The Portability Promise is structural, not aspirational.
 The artifacts you keep are not proprietary scripts in a language no one else uses; they are documented configuration baselines and operational runbooks that any competent Microsoft Partner can read and continue from.
 The unlock isn’t that we’re nice.
 The unlock is that the design has no lock-in to engineer out of.

-Side-by-side comparison of M365 InstantOn (a 14-day productized Launch and continuous Managed service) and CompleteCare Foundations (an ongoing recurring managed-services tier), with a connector showing that roughly 70 percent of InstantOn clients graduate to Foundations.
+Side-by-side comparison of M365 InstantOn (a productized $15,000 one-time Launch plus an optional $2,500 per month Managed lifecycle) and CompleteCare Foundations (the broader recurring managed-services platform), with a connector noting that about 30 percent of InstantOn clients graduate to Foundations within 12 months.
+Both run on the same standards and honor the Portability Promise.

 This is built for you if